iamcall/NEO-Nature/README.md

 2.)
 What types of natural disasters (if any) are impacted by NEOs?

 3.)
-Do NEOs labelled "___" by NASA have a greater impact on natural disasters on earth?
+Do NEOs labelled "hazardous" by NASA have a greater impact on natural disasters on earth?

 ---